 - ribbon or twine for hanging

 I wanted to mention that I highly recommend the Cricut Maker.
 I have so much fun with my Cricut machine.
 If you’re trying to decide which Cricut machine to buy, don’t hesitate to spend a little extra and get the Cricut Maker.
 You’ll regret it if you don’t!
 You may have noticed that I linked a Cricut Maker Bundle for you.
+I wrote a post about the Best Cricut Bundles to Buy.
 When I first bought my Cricut, I didn’t get a bundle.
 I was super disappointed when I got home and I couldn’t make a single thing.
 The bundles are great savings and they get you started with a few products so you can get practicing.

 This wreath was super cheap to make.
-I’m sure you can use any time of wreath form.
+I’m sure you can use any type of wreath form.
 I like to use wire wreaths, straw wreaths, or, in this case, a foam wreath.
 Make sure to attach your ribbon or twine first.
 It’s so much easier than trying to do it later.
-To make the paper flowers stick easier, I wrapped my foam wreath with strips of tissue paper.
+To make the paper flowers stick easier on this paper floral wreath, I wrapped my foam wreath with strips of tissue paper.
 I cut strips about 2 – 3 inches wide and wrapped them around the wreath frame.
 I used white tissue since my flowers are light colors.
-If you’re using darker colors, use something that closely matches.
+If you’re using darker colors, use something that closely matches the color of your flowers.
 You can even use fabric strips.
+A little dab of glue here and there will make the tissue stick.

 I cut my flowers just barely over one inch each.
 Do you want to know how many flowers I ended up cutting?
 Ok, don’t run!
 It was about 350!
 I layered two flowers on top of each other, gluing each flower with one tiny dot in the center.
 Then I bent them up a bit and started gluing.
 I tried regular glue that dries clear and also tried a glue gun.
 I really didn’t find one any easier than the other.
 Just use what you have.
 Half of my layered flowers were blush and half were white.